Lake Tahoe campgrounds abound, and amenities range from simple sites with few frills to ones with lots of creature comforts.

 Come see how the other half lived on Lake Tahoe by visiting the museum at the historic Hellman-Ehrman mansion in Sugar Pine Point State Park.
-The mansion was a vacation spot for wealthy families for a half century.
-The park offers two miles of lake frontage and forest with access to hiking and biking trails.
-The park is located 10 miles west of Tahoe City on Hwy 89 and features175 sites, flush toilets and showers.
+The mansion was a vacation spot for wealthy families for a half-century.
+The park offers 2 miles of lake frontage and forest with access to hiking and biking trails.
+The park is located 10 miles west of Tahoe City on Highway 89 and features 175 sites, flush toilets and showers.
 Fees are $15-25/ night depending on the season.
 Reserve at www.reserveamerica.com.

 You might also like…

-Camp on the North Shore Near the Best Hiking and Fishing
+Camp in Truckee Near the Best Hiking and Fishing

 South Shore Camping is Great for RVs, Families